Ruohao1/SIEMini/README.md

 **Networking:**

-- Use NAT or Bridged networking
+- Use NAT or Bridged networking to have access to internet to setup environments.
+It could be removed later.
 - Add custom virtual network (`/dev/vmnet0`), which will be used for communication between the attacker and SIEM VM.

 ## SIEM VM Configuration